Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/updating.markdown

 <img src="../../../images/mac-en-check_for_updates.png"
      alt="A screenshot of NetNewsWire asking if it should automatically check for updates." class="centeredImage"
-     width="70%" />
+     style="width: 70%;" />

 If you select *Check Automatically*, NetNewsWire will periodically check for updates.
 When an update is available, you’ll be prompted to download and install it.
 To check for updates manually, select *Don’t Check*.

-If you change your mind later, you can switch update checking on or off in the Advanced pane in NetNewsWire’s preferences.
+If you change your mind later, you can switch update checking on or off in the *Advanced* pane of NetNewsWire’s preferences.

 <img src="../../../images/mac-en-prefs_advanced_autocheck.png"
      alt="A screenshot of NetNewsWire’s Advanced preferences pane, highlighting the app update checking preference." class="centeredImage"
-     width="70%" />
+     style="width: 70%;" />

 Manually checking for updates